Illinois Department of Human Services and

 - The Integrated Eligibility System (IES) is the new caseworker portal for eligibility determination and case management.

 - The new application will appear in an electronic inbox where a caseworker will take it from the queue and register it.
-The application status in ABE will change to "In Process."

 - The caseworker will schedule an interview with the customer, if necessary, and complete the data collection process.
 Interviews are required for SNAP and Cash Assistance.